idleberg/m8tro-bootstrap/README.md

 npm install
 ```

 Several gulp tasks are now available, primarily you will want to use `gulp make` to build the style sheets.
-Other tasks include a linter `gulp lint`, which can also be called to lint individual file types (`gulp css`, `gulp js` & `gulp html`.)
+Alternatively, you can build a custom Bootstrap package using `gulp custom`.
+Lastly, there's a handful of linting tasks available.
+Most commonly you would use `gulp lint`, but it's also possible to lint file by type (`gulp css`, `gulp js` & `gulp html`.)

 ### Bash script